This article originally appeared on VICE Canada.

-But after many years of counselling, they eventually overcame the experience and have made it their life's mission to tell others how much it hurt them and almost destroyed their marriage.
+But after many years of counseling, they eventually overcame the experience and have made it their life's mission to tell others how much it hurt them and almost destroyed their marriage.

-Can feminists who advocate a woman's right to choose also accept that men can be traumatised by abortion?
+Can feminists who advocate a woman's right to choose also accept that men can be traumatized by abortion?

 I talked to Kelly Gordon, a professor at the University of Ottawa who researches anti-abortion movements in Canada and the US, who said conferences like this represent a trend in the anti-abortion movement, which is slowly trying to change its identity and move away from shaming women who choose abortions as a way to stop them.

 "It's rebranding itself as a sympathetic movement that doesn't necessarily vilify people, but is there to help them heal," she said.

 But, she added, it's a trend that's unlikely to make a real splash in the anti-abortion, or pro-life, movement in Canada and that we should be critical of studies linking behavioral problems among men with abortion.